 You will need to decide which MS specialty area of the advanced nursing roles is right for you, so that you can declare your specialty at the time of application.
 During screening, a large part of the evaluation will focus on your fit for the specialty and the specific advanced nursing role associated with the specialty.

-Please review our admissions requirements to determine if your undergraduate degree meets these requirements.
 For licensed vocational nurses who are interested in coursework for the RN licensure examination, we offer a 45-quarter-unit option as space allows.